felleg/felleg.gitlab.io-backup/content/posts/3-WhyILeftPhysics.md

 immediately sure what I was meant to do with it and, let's be honest, I wasn't sure I wanted anyone to see me holding this thing.
 "Write anything you want in it.
 You can draw, you can write how you feel, you can write about your day.
-Every page filled in this book will be a gift to your future self.", my grandmother told me in French.
-So I did!
+Every page filled in this book is a gift to your future self.", my grandmother told me in French.
+So I started writing!

-That day, I wrote about the birthday I had in 2001, time stamped and all.
+That day, I wrote about the birthday I just had, time stamped and all.
 And thanks to this gift, I can now remember everything.

 More than any educational game, that empty book taught me how to write